If your friends describe you as “attracted to slightly morbid curiosities or fond of meat”: this spot is for you!

 You can also bring your vegetarian friends to Concordia Schlössl; it’s just that the choice for them is not exactly huge.
 For all nonvegetarians: I recommend you go for a Wiener Schnitzel!

 Variations of the typical Austrian dish here are curious, nonetheless delicious.
 They serve most of them rolled-up, stuffed with various fillings and with salad.
 The stuffing might seem strange to you, yet the chefs have thought it through, and their creations do in fact taste very good.
 On the menu, one reads odd names, and there is even a popcorn-Schnitzel.

 One more weird thing around here: the prices.
 Numbers are € 11.88 or € 14.91.
 The reason is, they converted the prices when Austria’s former currency Schilling was replaced by the Euro and didn’t bother setting round figures.

-Also, Concordia Schlössl is a hot tip for a romantic candlelight dinner, since the wooden floor and no electric lights set up a very special atmosphere.
+Also, Concordia Schlössl is a hot tip for nice atmosphere dining, with soft light and old wooden floor it sets for a romantic candlelight dinner.
 For pure romance enjoy one of their live Jazz/Blues sessions or get married here!